We are dedicated, compassionate and professional

 As the Chief Executive of a large Australian Financial Services Licensee, Les was responsible for the advice given by financial planners across Australia including the quality of advice and compliance standards.
 He is passionate about ensuring that people receive quality advice and that their best interests are always put first.

 Working at the forefront of the Australian financial services industry, Les has observed the fast-growing need for better financial solutions in the aged care sector.
 At the same time, he has witnessed first-hand the need to help provide Australia’s ageing population with a full range of services.

-Les joined New Way to Stay on a full-time basis in 2018.
+Les joined the Board of New Way to Stay in 2018.

 Jane Meccelli - Aged Care Specialist Consultant